withastro/docs/src/pages/en/tutorial/0-introduction/index.md

 The finished blog will be **deployed to the web**, and can even be used as a personal website once you have completed this tutorial.

 :::note
-If you would rather start exploring Astro with a pre-built Astro site, you can visit https://astro.new and choose a starter template to open and edit in a in an online editor.
+If you would rather start exploring Astro with a pre-built Astro site, you can visit https://astro.new and choose a starter template to open and edit in an online editor.
 :::

 ## Before you go